 Once your physician identifies the proper artery, they cut a small incision into the area and insert a catheter into the artery.
 This catheter helps guide a thin wire with a balloon and stent at the tip through your artery to the blockage site.
 Once in place, your physician inflates the balloon at the blockage, displacing fat and other buildup and opening your artery.

 It’s during this initial inflation that your physician implants the stent, expanding it at the same time as the balloon so it lodges itself against the walls of your artery.

 Though having a peripheral stent installed is a minimally invasive procedure, your physician may ask you to stay overnight to monitor your recovery and make sure the procedure went as planned.

-If you have a history of peripheral artery disease or other arterial blockage and what to know more about the benefits of stenting, contact one of the experts at St. Louis Heart and Vascular at any of their six location in St. Louis, St. Charles, and Bridgeton, Missouri, or Granite City, Illinois.
+If you have a history of peripheral artery disease or other arterial blockage and what to know more about the benefits of stenting, contact one of the St. Louis Heart and Vascular locations.

 Peripheral Stents Available at These Locations